 4. Subtract CX operating costs

-The final step in securing investment in your CX program is determining its operating costs – from the resources required through to the technology required to fuel a world class CX management system.
+The final step in securing investment in your CX program is determining its operating costs – from the resources required through to the technology required to fuel a world class Customer Experience Management system.
 These costs will need to be subtracted from the expected revenue.